esxr/AgentShell/README.md

 ## Implementation Details

 This tool uses named pipes (FIFOs) to create communication channels between processes.
 For more details on how it works, see the comments in the source code.

+## Contribution
+Please feel free to improve the file for your usecases and submit a PR